Tips to ace your work appraisal

 Above all, remember that a performance appraisal is a business discussion.
 Avoid emotive language and responses to the constructive feedback you may receive.
 Focus on factual reasons why you should be considered for a pay rise or promotion, not just because somebody else got it.
 This is your best opportunity to convince your employer of the value you have contributed to the business and how you can continue to contribute in the future.

 Do not store up grievances until your appraisal and do not spring any surprises on your line manager.
 If you have issues that you are unhappy about, it is much better to try and deal with them at the time, otherwise the appraisal could get sidetracked.

 Be prepared to accept that your employer may not be able to meet all your demands and think about what you are willing to accept.
 Your employer might not be able to meet all your demands but try and meet them half way.
 For example suggest an incentive tied to a reward i.e. if you increase your KPI’s by 20% you will be entitled to training in an area that you wish to improve.
 This way both parties win.

 This is a golden opportunity to collaborate with your manager and discuss how you can grow in your role so that you both benefit long term.
-Be honest in your appraisal as it offers a real opportunity to springboard you into the next step in your career.
+Be honest in your appraisal as it offers a real opportunity to help you take the next step of your career.

 For more career advice, and information on how to switch careers, please contact email@example.com or call (84) 28 3520 7900.